andracs/bridging-sustainability/manuscript/12-Bibliography.md

 Jevons, W.S.
 (1866).
 The Coal Question; An Inquiry Concerning the Progress of the Nation and the Probable Exhaustion of Our Coal Mines.
 Macmillan. josephranseth (2015).
 Gandhi didn't actually say "Be the change you want to see in the world."
 Here's the real quote...
 Joseph Ranseth, August 27. https://josephranseth.com/gandhi-didnt-say-be-the-change-you-want-to-see-in-the-world/
 Juel-Jacobsen, L.G.
 (2024).
 Sustainable business studies.
 Samfundslitteratur.

+!!OK!!
 Jungersen, R. & Stiesdal, P. (2024).
 Global temperatures have now broken heat records for 12 months in a row.
 DR, June 4. https://www.dr.dk/nyheder/viden/klima/globale-temperaturer-har-nu-slaaet-varmerekord-12-maaneder-i-traek

 Kastner Research Group (2023).
 Junkyard Computing.
 April 2. https://kastner.ucsd.edu/junkyard-computing/.
 Kato, J. & Shimakage, K. (2020).
 Rethinking Programming "Environment": Technical and Social Environment Design Toward Convivial Computing.
 Programming '20: Companion Proceedings of the 4th International Conference on Art, Science, and Engineering of Programming, 149-157. https://doi.org/10.1145/3397537.3397544
 Kelvey, J. (2024).
 Understanding the misunderstood Kessler Syndrome.
 Aerospace America, March.